tarantool/go-tarantool/README.md

 Now you need to pass `Dialer` as the second argument instead of URI.
 If you were using a non-SSL connection, you need to create `NetDialer`.
-For SSL-enabled connections, use `OpenSslDialer`.
+For SSL-enabled connections, use `OpenSSLDialer` from the `go-tlsdialer` package.
 Please note that the options for creating a connection are now stored in corresponding `Dialer`, not in `Opts`.

 #### Connection schema